-Verbal Spontaneous Problem: Reinventing the Wheel
+Verbal Spontaneous Problem: Something Old, Something New

-A. When the team members enter the room, tell them, "This is a verbal problem."

-B. JUDGE READS TO TEAMS: (Do not read material in parentheses.)

-- (1) You have 1 minute to think and 4 minutes to respond.
+- A. When the team members enter the room, tell them, "This is a verbal problem." - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) You have 1 minute to think and 5 minutes to respond.
 You may ask the judges questions; however, time will continue.
-You are not allowed to talk to each other at any time. - (2) You will receive 1 point for each common response and 5 points for each creative response. - (3) Each of you has 7 cards.
+You are not allowed to talk to each other at any time. - (2) You will receive 1 point for each common response and 5 points for each creative response. - (3) There is a table with sets of Old cards and New cards.
+You are not allowed to damage the cards. - (4) There are items in front of you.
 You will take turns in order.
-After you give a response, you will place one of your cards in the container (point to container). - (4) Speak loudly and clearly.
-Once time begins, it will not be stopped. - (5) You should not repeat a response that has already been given, and you are not allowed to skip your turn.
-If one member of the team is stuck, the team is stuck. - (6) You will be finished when response time ends or when you have used all of your cards. - (7) Imagine that wheels no longer exist.
-Your problem is to say what would be different without wheels.
-For example, you might say, "We can ride horses instead;" or "People would steer with joysticks."
+After you give a response, you will place one of the items in the container (point to container). - (5) Speak loudly and clearly.
+Once time begins, it will not be stopped. - (6) You should not repeat a response that has already been given, and you are not allowed to skip your turn.
+If one member of the team is stuck, the team is stuck. - (7) You will be finished when response time ends or when you have used all of your items. - (8) Your problem is to choose any Old card and any New card, hold them up (judge demonstrates) and combine them in a response.
+For example, you might pick up these two (demonstrate) and say, "My grandmother gave me an iPhone for my birthday" or "I waited so long in line to buy an iPhone, I missed visiting my grandmother!"
+After your response place the cards back down for the next team member, put an item in the container, and the next team member will respond, etc.